Hokkaido Hoshino Resorts Tomamu Review — Worth It?

 When we decided to go on a family trip to Hokkaido, my husband and I looked up various hotels separately.
 We have different tastes when it comes to where to stay so we thought it was a sign when we both had chosen Hoshino Resorts Tomamu as a potential accommodation in Hokkaido.
 In particular, we were excited about seeing the incredibly famous and stunning unkai (Sea of Clouds), which I’ll talk about later (we had quite an unexpected experience!).

-Naturally, we booked it and it was something we were really looking forward to before our trip.
+Naturally, we booked a room and our upcoming stay was something we were really looking forward to before our trip.

 So was Hoshino Resorts Tomamu worth it?